-When you are pregnant, your body will change, and you will have many new feelings.
+Pregnancy is a time of change.
+Your body will change, and you will have many new feelings.
 Taking good care of yourself becomes more important than ever.
-Start getting health care as soon as you can.
-Research shows that the more you are cared for during pregnancy, the better you can care for your newborn.
+Start getting health care as soon as you can, and accept help when it is offered.
+The more you take care of yourself during pregnancy, the better you can care for your newborn.

 Get Prenatal Care as Soon as You Can